kozmozio/x-debug-css/README.md

   ~~~

-  2. Include x-debug-css.css to your project and add "x-debug-css" to your body style manually
+  2. Include x-debug-css.css to your project and add  .x-debug-css class to your body style.

   ~~~
     <link href="./x-debug-css.css" rel="stylesheet" />
   ~~~